 3) Keeping the pacifier

-Unless a child old, and dexterous, enough to reach out in the middle of the night and quickly put a pacifier back in their mouth, sleep training while using a pacifier isn’t really sleep training.
+Unless a child is old and dexterous enough to reach out in the middle of the night and quickly put a pacifier back in their mouth, sleep training while using a pacifier isn’t really sleep training.
 The truth is, whatever your child relies on to fall asleep at the onset of bedtime or nap time will be the same thing they’ll want to have to fall back to sleep with throughout the night.
 Even older babies who can easily re-insert the pacifier in their mouths often experience significant nighttime wake ups just looking for their pacifier.
 Ensuring a child can fall asleep without any help whatsoever is always the best route to pursue for long-term results, and a well-rested baby.
+And always consult with your pediatrician to see if they approve your child not sleeping with a pacifier.

-I always require that 4 things be present when sleep training a baby: Loud white noise, a very dark room, a video monitor, and a safe crib (with NOTHING in it other than a mattress, a well fitted sheet, and baby – with possible exceptions being a mesh bumper and a very small lovey).
+I always require that 4 things be present when sleep training a baby: Loud white noise, a very dark room, a video monitor, and a safe crib (with NOTHING in it other than a mattress, a well-fitted sheet, and baby).
 Babies do not need much to sleep well.
 Studies have found that loud white noise helps humans fall into deeper levels of sleep faster, and stay there longer.
 Darkness helps the body produce a constant level of melatonin to further aid in easily falling asleep.
 A safe crib is a no brainer – never allowing your child access to an unsafe crib is very important, especially as they will be in it all night on their own.
-And finally, a video monitor helps parents know when their babies are actually asleep and awake, which provides peace of mind in knowing their babies are safe.
+And finally, a video monitor (mounted on the wall or a piece of furniture other than the crib) helps parents know when their babies are actually asleep and awake, which provides peace of mind in knowing their babies are safe.

 5) Starting sleep training without having a plan in place